dgraph-io/badger/README.md

 However, sometimes you may want to manually create and commit your transactions.
 You can use the `DB.NewTransaction()` function directly, which takes in a boolean argument to specify whether a read-write transaction is required.
-For read-write transactions, it is necessary to call `Txn,Commit()` to ensure the transaction is committed.
+For read-write transactions, it is necessary to call `Txn.Commit()` to ensure the transaction is committed.
 For read-only transactions, calling `Txn.Discard()` is sufficient. `Txn.Commit()` also calls `Txn.Discard()` internally to cleanup the transaction, so just calling `Txn.Commit()` is